Prepared communities

 When disasters occur, we support organisations that offer timely and effective relief and recovery efforts, including efforts to restore infrastructure, livelihoods, and basic services.
 In those cases, we prioritise projects that address the immediate needs of affected communities while considering their long-term recovery and resilience-building.

-Since countries marked by conflict and fragility are adversely affected by disasters, and in turn disasters exacerbate these conditions, adapting a ‘do-no harm’ and conflict-sensitive approach is key.
+Since countries marked by conflict and fragility are adversely affected by disasters, and in turn disasters exacerbate these conditions, adapting a ‘do no harm’ and conflict-sensitive approach is key.
 We prioritise community-centred and locally-led approaches that promote gender equality and foster social cohesion in the prevention, recovery, and rebuilding process.